12 Mar Taking the customer experience to a new dimension with AR and VR

 We curate your brand adventures into a compelling and engaging brand narrative.

-Lego is constantly coming up with creative and innovative ways for their fans to interact with the product.
 The Lego Digital Box kiosk helps customers to envisage the end product after assembly.
 Users just need to stand in front of the kiosk with the Lego box and it will show a pseudo 3-D image.

-Here are Global, we’ve also been exploring the potential of AR and how we can help brands create an immersive experience.
+Here are Global, we’ve been exploring the potential of AR and how we can help brands create an immersive experience.
 Whether that’s AR-enabled restaurant menus or experiential campaigns and brand activations.

 If you would like to find out more about how your brand could use AR or would like a demo, give us a call on 01202 727070.